-Salperton to Stow-on-the-Wold - 11 miles View Full Details>>
+Salperton to Stow on the Wold - 11 miles View Full Details>>

 |Guiting Power and Temple Guiting||3 miles (5 km)||This easy walk visits these two idyllic Cotswolds villages.
-It follows the Diamond Way through the countrsyide from Guiting Power to the nearby Temple Guiting.
+It follows the North Cotswold Diamond Way through the countrsyide from Guiting Power to the nearby Temple Guiting.
 There's waterside paths along the Guiting Stream and a woodland section through Castlett Wood to enjoy.
 Both villages are also delightful.
 In Guiting Power there is a pretty village green and a Norman doorway to the church. |

 If you would like to continue you walking in the area then you could follow the Warden's Way to the Slaughters and Bourton on the Water which are both close by.
 View Full Details>>

 |Gustav Holst Way||34 miles (55 km)||Follow the Gustav Holst Way through the Cotswolds from Cranham to Wyck Rissington and enjoy the scenery and villages enjoyed by the composer.|

 The walk starts in the pretty village of Cranham where Holst lived for a while in 'Midwinter Cottage'.
 The first section of the walk takes you from Cranham to Cheltenham, passing through Buckholt and Witcombe Wood, Birdlip and the delightful Crickley Hill Country Park.
 The park is set in 143 acres of countryside within the Cotswolds AONB and includes Limestone Grassland, Beech Woodlands and panoramic views of this beautiful area.
-This section of the walk also passes the Devil's Chimney - an unusal limestone rock formation that stands above a disused quarry in Leckhampton.
+This section of the walk also passes the Devil's Chimney - an unusal limestone rock formation that stands above a disused quarry at Leckhampton Hill.